kaykakaraka/bookmark-manager/readme.md

 # Bookmark manager

+## User Stories

-# As a User
+`As a User
-# to access webpages
+to access webpages
-# I want to see a list of bookmarks
+I want to see a list of bookmarks`

 # to set up the database